shadawck/awesome-cli-frameworks/README.md

     ### Useful awesome list for Ruby cli :

-    - [Awesome-ruby](https://github.com/markets/awesome-ruby) by @markets : A curated list of awesome Go frameworks, libraries and software.
-Look at [#Cli builder](https://github.com/markets/awesome-ruby#cli-builder) and [#Cli-utilities](https://github.com/markets/awesome-ruby#cli-utilities)
+    - [Awesome-ruby](https://github.com/markets/awesome-ruby) by @markets : A curated list of awesome Ruby frameworks, libraries and software.
+Look at [#Cli builder](ttps://github.com/markets/awesome-ruby#cli-builder) and [#Cli-utilities](https://github.com/markets/awesome-ruby#cli-builder)

+# Rust

+- [Clap](https://github.com/clap-rs/clap) : A full featured, fast Command Line Argument Parser for Rust.

+- [TUI](https://github.com/fdehau/tui-rs) : Build terminal user interfaces and dashboards using Rust.

+- [StructOpt](https://github.com/TeXitoi/structopt) : Parse command line arguments by defining a struct.

+- [rust-argparse](https://github.com/tailhook/rust-argparse) : The command-line argument parser library for rust.

+- [Termion](https://lib.rs/crates/termion) : Pure Rust, bindless library for low-level handling, manipulating and reading information about terminals.

 ## **Contributing**
 Thanks for visiting!
 If you have suggestions, then open an issue, or submit a PR, see: CONTRIBUTING.md.
 Contributions are welcome, and much appreciated !